 Dear Garibaldi Lake Hikers and Campers:

-Yesterday, you killed a bear.
+Yesterday, we killed a bear.

 Last Saturday was a beautiful sunny summer day at Garibaldi Lake.
 There were hundreds of day hikers and backpackers at the campground enjoying the view, taking photos, and eating lunch.
 And in the afternoon, despite all those people, the bear could not resist coming through the campground to look for something to eat.
 The bear was no longer scared of people.

 The rangers chased the bear away again but they knew it would be back.
-The bear had learned that you weren’t scary and that you would continue to leave food and garbage out for it.
+The bear had learned that we weren’t scary and that we would continue to leave food and garbage out for it.
 Eventually, the bear might have attacked a hiker or ripped open a tent with sleeping campers inside.
 The rangers knew they only had one option: The bear was sentenced to death.
 And on Sunday morning a BC Conservation Officer flew into the campground by helicopter.

 If you don’t want to kill any more bears, please read up on bear safety.